The Spectrum of Green

 The healthiness or "green"-ness of a product isn't clear cut.
 Rather, different components of a product make it better or worse (and for many different reasons), and each product has its own combination of these considerations.
 As such, I like to refer to products as falling on the Spectrum of Green,© "green" meaning that the brand is trying — at all — to be better for people, communities, the environment, and/or wildlife.
 The Spectrum goes like this: The closer to "traditional" goods (icky ingredients, unsustainable packaging and ingredients sourcing, etc.) the lighter the green, and the more efforts taken to benefit the aforementioned stakeholders, the darker the green.

 There are a lot of different considerations that can make a product "good" or "not good," so the answer to the question really lies in what "good" means to the asker.

-I'm sorry, in advance, for how long this list is.
+Thank you, in advance, for understanding how long this list is.